Introduction

 🚀 High performance

-Being light weight and optimized for the best performance; Solathon comes with batteries included without being too heavy.
+Being light weight and optimized for the best performance, Solathon comes with batteries included without being too heavy.

 🌀 Async support